Fergusson College: Association with Indian politics

-Fergusson is the only institution in India to have in its alumni two Indian prime ministers.
+Fergusson is the only institution in India to have in its alumni two Indian Prime Minister of India.

 Campus

 From the 37 acre leased out by Shirole, the erstwhile Patil of Bhamburde in 1881, the college expanded to 65 acre by the time of Independence.
 The campus extends until the slopes of a hillock, popularly called Fergusson Hill.
 Several educational institutions are around the hillock.
 The college is largely built in accordance with the Victorian school of architecture, although it has some Gothic and traditional Indian styles as well.